 When we last discussed the transition this time last year, we of course weren’t dealing with a global pandemic.
 And, although the global financial services market has dealt with the impact of COVID-19 admirably, the need to deal with the economic fallout of the pandemic has unfortunately delayed the transition process.

-Furthermore, while specific business loan conventions were published over the summer for the primary ARRs, we are yet to see the same level of specific conventions for business loans across all of the alternative rates.
+Furthermore, while specific business loan conventions were published last summer for the primary ARRs, we are yet to see the same level of specific conventions for business loans across all of the alternative rates.
 Questions abound as to if and when we can expect them, and whether additional conventions will align with those already published, quite apart from the unexpected divergences that are already emerging within the published conventions and across jurisdictions.

 It’s clear that institutions and vendors alike continue to deal with significant levels of uncertainty and are going to have to work hard to put the published standards into effect within the required timelines.